Brandon Richardson, PGA Director of Instruction

 In 2013 Brandon joined the coaching staff of Extraordinary Golf assisting with programs held in Carmel and Palm Springs California.

-Brandon's unique and empowering approach provides each and every student a revealing and engaging experience where they can explore, discover and realize their own remarkable breakthroughs in golf and in life.
+Brandon's unique and empowering coaching approach provides each and every student a refreshing and engaging experience where they can explore, discover and realize their own remarkable breakthroughs in golf and in life.